By Mayo Clinic Staff

 - Problems with mood, if the anxiety from the dream continues to bother you

 - Resistance to going to bed or to sleep for fear you'll have another bad dream

 For children, nightmares tend to decrease by the time they're teenagers.
 However, if you have concerns about safety or underlying conditions, you may want to see your doctor.
 Your doctor may refer you to a sleep specialist.

 It's a good idea to prepare for your appointment.
 Here's some information to help you.

 What you can do

-- Keep a sleep diary.
-Keeping a sleep diary for two weeks before your appointment can help your doctor understand more about your or your child's sleeping pattern.
-In the morning, you record as much as you know of your or your child's bedtime ritual, quality of sleep, and so on.
-At the end of the day, you record behaviors that may affect your or your child's sleep, such as caffeine consumption and any medications taken.
+- Keep a sleep diary for two weeks before your appointment to help your doctor understand your or your child's sleeping pattern.
+In the morning, record as much as you know of the bedtime ritual, quality of sleep and so on.
+At the end of the day, record behaviors that may affect sleep, such as caffeine consumption or medications taken.

-- Bring a family member or friend along, if possible.
-Someone who accompanies you can help you remember what the doctor says.
+- Bring a family member or friend along, if possible, to help you remember what the doctor says.